wenjinnn/config/README.md

 # Installation

 > [!NOTE]
-> The part of nixos configuration has many custom settings that may not suitable for you machine, use it directly maybe damaged your system.
+> The part of nixos configuration has many custom settings that may not suitable for you machine, use it directly maybe damage your system.
 > Please always check the code before you use it.

 For NixOS users: